elia-azar/PRIM/Moongen_loss/README.md

-# Measuring packet loss vs filter size
+# Measuring packet loss vs throughput

 ## Overview
 In this section, we describe how packet loss varies with regard to throughput varying from 1 Mpps to 14.8 Mpps.